lumiarisdev/HexProcWorldGen/README.md

 HexProcWorldGen/Assets/WorldMap/WorldGenerator.cs contains the generator class and functions.

+Notes:
+"EconSim" is an early prototype name and I use it for the namespace that contains the World-generation code.
+Generally speaking code that is related only to the visuals is not contained in this namespace.

 The project is WIP but currently the following generator features are implemented:

 ## Plate tectonics
 Landmasses and bodies of water a created via simulated plate tectonics.
 A lazy flood-fill algorithm is used to assign each independent unit of map-space (a tile) to a "plate".
 Each plate is assigned a vector that represents its motions.
 These plates and their motion vectors are then used to calculate the world's heightmap in a way that produces geologically-believable results.